qaswarh/PCRF/README.md

 This repo will discuss how python can query pandas to analyze saved text files from Wireshark

-Export Packet Disections As Plain Text.. from the File pull down menu in Wireshark The lower part of the poped-up window would look like below
+Export Packet Disections As Plain Text.. from the File pull down menu in Wireshark The lower part of the poped-up window would look:

 ![pcaptxt](https://user-images.githubusercontent.com/47313728/149603698-df894d38-7379-4f5b-8a78-753958999416.PNG)